WHAT BRAID IS BEST FOR YOU?

 Care must be taken when spooling new braid, it is important not to overfill your reels otherwise ‘wind knots’ will occur, and it is best loaded onto your spools wet and under tension.
 The lack of stretch in braid can result in fish losses due to hook pulls or hook link breakages, so a bit of extra care needs to be employed when playing fish.
 This zero stretch can also result in a broken rod if the braid gets wrapped around rings during casting or general handling.

 Dyneema is the material that gives today’s braids their remarkable properties.
 A braid made from 100% Dyneema will be the finest diameter braid you can buy.

 As a general rule, similar diameter braids made from pure Dyneema will have similar breaking strains,

-immaterial of what is written on the spool (see our line tests).
+immaterial of what is written on the spool (Click here for the latest chart downloads a pdf).
 Braid characteristics will vary according to how it has been braided, affecting the texture, the cross-section profile, knot performance, abrasion qualities and durability.
 There are also fused Dyneemas such as Berkley FireLine that show no evidence of braiding and resemble a monofilament line.

 Dyneema is lighter than water, so any pure 100% Dyneema braid will float although some angling